lorddominic/refactored-html/README.md

 # refactored-html
 This is my first HTML/CSS homework, it is very interesting and not so hard.
-I need to work on the process of using github more.
+I need to work on the process of using github more. [link to the website](https://lorddominic.github.io/refactored-html/)